|

 ، 11: 61).

-of God on Earth with the following characteristics and
+of God on Earth with heavy responsibilities.

 Allah, praise to Him, mentions in the Holy Quran that the caliphate